Efficient Signature-Free Validated Agreement: Introduction

-\textbf{Complexity of Byzantine agreement.} There exist two dominant worst-case complexity metrics when analyzing any synchronous Byzantine agreement algorithm: (1) \emph{the bit complexity}, the number of bits correct processes exchange, and (2) \emph{the round complexity} (or latency), the number of synchronous rounds it takes for all correct processes to decide.
-The lower bound on the bit complexity of Byzantine agreement is $\Omega(nL + n^2)$: (1) the ``$nL$'' term comes from the fact that each correct process needs to receive the decided value, and (2) the ``$n^2$'' term comes from the seminal Dolev-Reischuk bound~\cite{Dolev1985} stating that even agreeing on a single bit requires $\Omega(n^2)$ exchanged bits.
-The lower bound on the round complexity is $\Omega(n)$ (with $t \in \Omega(n)$) as proven in~\cite{dolev1983authenticated,fischer1981lowertechreport}.
+\textbf{Complexity of synchronous validated agreement.} There exist two dominant worst-case complexity metrics when analyzing any synchronous validated agreement algorithm: (1) \emph{the bit complexity}, the total number of bits correct processes send, and (2) \emph{the round complexity}, the number of synchronous rounds it takes for all correct processes to decide (and halt).
+The lower bound on the bit complexity of validated agreement is $\Omega(nL + n^2)$: (1) the ``$nL$'' term comes from the fact that each correct process needs to receive the decided value, and (2) the ``$n^2$'' term comes from the seminal Dolev-Reischuk bound~\cite{dolev1985bounds} stating that even agreeing on a single bit requires $\Omega(n^2)$ exchanged bits.
+We emphasize that the $\Omega(nL + n^2)$ lower bound holds even in \emph{failure-free} executions in the signature-free world (with signatures, the bound does not hold \cite{spiegelman2020search}).
+The lower bound on the round complexity is $\Omega(f+1)$~\cite{dolev1990early}, where $f \leq t$ denotes the \emph{actual} number of failures.
+If an algorithm achieves $O(f+1)$ round complexity, it is said that the algorithm is \emph{early-stopping}.\footnote{We consider only \emph{asymptotic} early-stopping (as in~\cite{Lenzen2022}) instead of \emph{strict} early stopping (as in~\cite{dolev1990early}) that requires termination in exactly $f + 2$ rounds.}

-With a computationally bounded adversary and $t < n / 2$, Byzantine agreement can be solved with near-optimal $O(nL + n^2 \kappa)$ exchanged bits as recently shown by \textsc{ADA-DARE}~\cite{podc_2024_submission}, where $\kappa$ denotes the size of cryptographic objects.
-Error-free (deterministically secure against a computationally unbounded adversary) Byzantine agreement is solvable if and only if $t < n / 3$~\cite{FLM85,PSL80}.
-To the best of our knowledge, COOL~\cite{Chen2021} is the only near-optimal error-free Byzantine agreement algorithm in synchrony: it achieves $O\big( nL + n^2 \log(n) \big)$ bit complexity and $O(n)$ round complexity.
-Importantly, COOL does not satisfy external validity (but only strong validity).
-Thus, it is natural to ask whether a near-optimal error-free synchronous Byzantine agreement algorithm with external validity exists.

-\textbf{Contributions.} This paper answers the above question affirmatively.
-Namely, we present \name, an optimally resilient ($t < n / 3$), error-free synchronous Byzantine agreement algorithm with external validity that achieves (1) $O\big( n \log(n) L + n^2 \log(n) \big)$ worst-case bit complexity, and (2) $O(n)$ worst-case round complexity. \name is also optimally resilient: it tolerates up to $t < n / 3$ failures.

-\textbf{Overview of \name.} To design \name, we follow the classical recursive framework proposed concurrently by Berman, Garay and Perry~\cite{berman1992bit} and Coan and Welch~\cite{CoanW92}.
-More precisely, we follow the recent variant of the framework proposed by Momose and Ren~\cite{Momose2021} that utilizes the graded consensus~\cite{AW23,Abraham2022} primitive (instead of the ``universal exchange'' primitive of~\cite{berman1992bit}).
-At each recursive iteration, processes are partitioned into two halves that run the algorithm (among $n / 2$ processes) in sequential order.
-The recursion stops once a Byzantine agreement instance with only a single process is reached; at this point, the process decides its proposal. \Cref{fig:recursive framework} overviews the framework.